gaapt/gaapt.github.io/about.md

 I've been involved in several projects and assisted corporations and startups with software design, management and development.

-I currently work [@contentful](https://www.contentful.com/) helping awesome developers and companies build robust a content infrastructure.
+I currently work [@contentful](https://www.contentful.com/) helping awesome developers and companies build robust content infrastructures and applications.